 From this post, you can choose a patron saint based on your birthday, your occupation, your family’s patron saint, or maybe an illness or disease that has touched you in some way.

 Thank You and Please Leave A Comment

-I hope you enjoyed this post giving you a guide as to the national day of prayer is all about.
+I hope you enjoyed this post giving you a guide as to what the national day of prayer is all about.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.